adoyle-h/my-development-tools/README.md

   - [spdx-license-list](https://github.com/sindresorhus/spdx-license-list): nodejs 包
   - [license-list-data](https://github.com/spdx/license-list-data): Various data formats for the SPDX License List including RDFa, HTML, Text, and JSON
 - [LicenseFinder](https://github.com/pivotal/LicenseFinder): Find licenses for your project's dependencies.
+- [scancode-toolkit](https://github.com/nexB/scancode-toolkit): detects licenses, copyrights, package manifests & dependencies and more by scanning code ... to discover and inventory open source and third-party packages used in your code.

 ## Github